List of Kuruluş: Osman characters: Sheikh Edebali

-Cerkutay

-Cerkutay (Çağrı Şensoy) is one of Balgay's former men.
-He laughs at everything.
-He has a tense relationship at times with Göktuğ, when serving both Balgay and later Osman.
-He likes to joke around, particularly with Boran Alp.
-He has a keen appetite for food and drink, often eating and drinking excessively.
-He is the Widower of Aygul Hatun, and the step father of Kayı Alp.

 Selcan Hatun

-Selcan Hatun (Didem Balçın; starring seasons 1–3) is the eldest daughter of Alptekin Bey and the adoptive daughter of Süleyman Şah and Hayme Hatun.
-She is the older sister of Gökçe Hatun and the adoptive sister of Sungurtekin Gazi, Ertuğrul Gazi and Dündar Bey.
-She is the widow of Gündoğdu Bey and the bereaved mother of Süleyman Alp and İltekin Bey.
-Selcan is treated as a mother by Gündüz and Osman after Halime Hatun's death, and by Bala, Aygül and Gonca after their mothers' deaths.
-She is protective of all the Kayı Hatuns, her nephews and nieces and is loyal to her adoptive brother, Ertuğrul Gazi.
+Selcan Hatun (Didem Balçın; starring in seasons 1–3) was the eldest daughter of Alptekin Bey and the adoptive daughter of Süleyman Şah and Hayme Hatun.
+She was the older sister of Gökçe Hatun and the adoptive sister of Sungurtekin Gazi, Ertuğrul Gazi and Dündar Bey.
+She was the widow of Gündoğdu Bey and the bereaved mother of Süleyman Alp and İltekin Bey.
+Selcan was treated as a mother by Gündüz, Savci and Osman after Halime Hatun's death and later by Bala, Aygül, Gonca, Malhun and Ayse after their mothers' deaths.
+She was protective of all the Kayı Hatuns, her nephews and nieces and was loyal to her adoptive brother, Ertuğrul Gazi.
+She died in Season 3 due to growing age and illness leaving the tribe teary-eyed.
 Loosely based on Princess Saljan, a character from the Book of Dede Korkut.